-Strategies and Actions Priority Implementation Recommendation Objective 3.7.1 and 3.7.2 Review and reform all federal, provincial, and territorial legislation, policies, and programs related to emerging concepts in climate discourse, such as net-zero, Critical Minerals, Just Transition, and nature-based solutions, through the First Nations Climate Lens.
-AFN, in partnership with First Nations.
-Update decision-making processes to hold governments and industries accountable for their climate and environmental impact, including through the Canadian Net Zero Emissions Accountability Act, Impact Assessment Agency, Federal departments, in partnership with First Nations.

-and the Canadian Energy Regulator Act, among others.
-Review and reform legislation, regulations, policies, and programs related to the carbon pricing, carbon rights, and carbon offsets to ensure alignment with the First Nations Climate Lens, in particular the UN Declaration Immediate AFN, in partnership with First Nations.
-Review and reform all federal, provincial, and territorial energy legislation, policies, and programs, including the Clean Electricity Standard, to adhere to the First Nations Climate Lens and the UN Declaration, as well as to ensure accessible and equitable opportunities for First Nations.
-Immediate AFN, in partnership with First Nations.
-Review and reform all federal, provincial, and territorial emergency management legislation, policies, and programs, such Canada's Emergency Management Act, to ensure appropriate response to the current climate emergency and alignment with the First Nations Climate Lens and UN Declaration.
-Ongoing AFN, in partnership with First Nations.
-Review and reform all federal, provincial, and territorial climate-related policies and programs to ensure they are gender-inclusive, non-binary, and recognize and value the knowledge and ways of knowing of First Nations women, youth, persons with disabilities, and 2SLGBTQQIA+ individuals.
-Immediate AFN, in partnership with First Nations.
-Facilitate and support a First Nations-led review of existing policies and legislation to address issues to enable the establishment of Indigenous Protected and Conserved Areas and Indigenous Guardian programs on terrestrial, freshwater, and marine areas.
+STRATEGIES AND ACTIONS PRIORITY IMPLEMENTATION RECOMMENDATION OBJECTIVE 3.7.1 AND 3.7.2 Empower First Nations to lead the review and reform of all federal, provincial, and territorial legislation, policies, and programs related to emerging concepts in climate discourse, such as net-zero, Critical Minerals, Just Transition, and nature-based solutions , through the First Nations Climate Lens.
+Immediate AFN, in partnership with First Nations, and in collaboration with federal, provincial, and territorial governments.
+Update decision-making processes to hold governments and industries accountable for their climate and environmental impact, including through the Canadian Net Zero Emissions Accountability Act, Impact Assessment Agency , and the Canadian Energy Regulator Act , among others.
+Immediate Federal departments, in partnership with First Nations.
+Empower First Nations to lead the review and reform of legislation, regulations, policies, and programs related to the carbon pricing, carbon rights, and carbon offsets to ensure alignment with the First Nations Climate Lens, in particular the UN Declaration.
+Immediate AFN, in partnership with First Nations, and in collaboration with federal, provincial, and territorial governments.
+Empower First Nations to lead the review and reform of all federal, provincial, and territorial energy legislation, policies, and programs, including the Clean Electricity Standard, to adhere to the First Nations Climate Lens and the UN Declaration, as well as to ensure accessible and equitable opportunities for First Nations.
+Immediate AFN, in partnership with First Nations, and in collaboration with federal, provincial, and territorial governments.
+Empower First Nations to lead the review and reform of all federal, provincial, and territorial emergency management legislation, policies, and programs, such Canada's Emergency Management Act , to ensure appropriate response to the current climate emergency and alignment with the First Nations Climate Lens and UN Declaration.
+Ongoing AFN, in partnership with First Nations, and in collaboration with federal, provincial, and territorial governments.
+Empower First Nations to lead the review and reform of all federal, provincial, and territorial climate-related policies and programs to ensure they are gender-inclusive, non-binary, and recognize and value the knowledge and ways of knowing of First Nations women, youth, persons with disabilities, and 2SLGBTQQIA+ individuals.
+Immediate AFN, in partnership with First Nations, and in collaboration with federal, provincial, and territorial governments.
+Facilitate and support a First Nations-led review of existing policies and legislation to address issues to enable the establishment of Indigenous Protected and Conserved Areas and First Nation Guardian programs on terrestrial, freshwater, and marine areas.
 Ongoing First Nations, with support from AFN.
-Objective 3.7.3 Tailor communication materials prepared by First Nations to provide an understanding of the impacts of colonial legislation, such the Indian Act, on First Nations ability to respond to climate change.
+OBJECTIVE 3.7.3 Tailor communication materials prepared by First Nations to provide an understanding of the impacts of colonial legislation, such as the Indian Act , on First Nations ability to respond to climate change.
 Ongoing AFN, in partnership with First Nations.
 Develop communication materials (videos, infographics, case stories) to raise awareness of the First Nations Climate Lens and support its implementation.
 Immediate AFN, in partnership with First Nations.
-Objective 3.7.4 Immediata AENI Host an AFN National Climate Gathering every two years to support First Nations to share experiences, impacts, and solutions, as well as Immediate AFN.